renode/renode-docs/source/introduction/supported-boards.rst

     s @scripts/PATH/TO/SCRIPT-NAME.resc

+Tab completion is available also for filenames, so be sure to explore the available demos.

 The ultimate goal of Renode is to run any binary-compatible software targeted for any of those hardware platforms without modification, although of course your specific use case may require extending the provided hardware description / models.

 Supported boards include: